Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Literature Review of Alignment Methods for Diffusion Models

-\begin{itemize} \item \textbf{DRaFT: Direct Reward Fine-Tuning (Clark et al., ICLR 2024)} \cite{clark2024draft} – The authors showed that one can indeed backpropagate through the entire diffusion sampling (from noise $x_T$ to image $x_0$) to get the gradient of a reward $R(x_0)$ with respect to the model parameters.
-This was surprising because the diffusion process is $T$ steps of stochastic sampling; however, they treated it similar to how one might differentiate through an ODE or through the reparameterization of the Gaussian noise (For instance, if $x_0$ follows a normal distribution parameterized by $\theta,$ we can express $x_0$ as: $x_0 = \mu_\theta + \sigma_\theta \cdot \epsilon, \, \text{where} \, \epsilon \sim \mathcal{N}(0, I)$, see reparametrization trick \cite{Kingma_2019}).
-They also introduced two approximations: truncating backpropagation to the last $K$ steps (DRaFT-K), and a lower-variance estimator for the single-step case (DRaFT-LV).
+\begin{itemize} \item \textbf{DRaFT: Direct Reward Fine-Tuning (Clark et al., ICLR 2024)} \cite{clark2024draft}: The authors showed that one can backpropagate through the entire diffusion sampling process, from noise $x_T$ to image $x_0$, to obtain the gradient of a reward $R(x_0)$ with respect to model parameters.
+The diffusion process consists of $T$ stochastic sampling steps, but the method uses differentiable sampling and reparameterization ideas to propagate reward gradients through the denoising trajectory \cite{Kingma_2019}.
+DRaFT also introduced two approximations: truncating backpropagation to the last $K$ steps (DRaFT-K), and a lower-variance estimator for the single-step case (DRaFT-LV).
 These approximations keep memory and computation manageable.
-Their experiments on stable diffusion fine-tuning for various rewards (CLIP score, aesthetic score, etc.) showed that DRaFT achieved higher reward faster than RL-based methods, confirming the intuition that avoiding high-variance RL gradients helps.
-Another insight was that they connected several algorithms under one view: e.g., they pointed out that certain earlier methods are special cases of gradient-based fine-tuning with particular approximations or regularizations.
-This gave a unifying perspective of how RL, classifier guidance, and other techniques relate mathematically.
+Experiments on Stable Diffusion fine-tuning for rewards such as CLIP score and aesthetic score showed that DRaFT achieved higher reward faster than RL-based methods.
+The work also connects several algorithms under a shared view, showing how RL, classifier guidance, and other techniques relate mathematically.